heptarch/heptarch.github.io/drafts/demon.md

  wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
  There is a bump, and an odd sound muffled by the vapour.
- The stationmaster opens his eyes briefly, then returns to his dream of rarebit and rum.
+ The stationmaster turns in his chair, mutters some imprecation, then returns to his dream of rarebit and rum.

 <p align="center">